conradakunga/Blog/_posts/2024-04-05-dogs-will-always-bark-part-i-you-make-i-check.md

     - The Business Of Software
     - Human Nature
 ---
-If you have not already, you will, inevitably, run into a system that has a concept of a maker and a checker.
+If you have not already, you will inevitably run into a system that has a concept of a maker and a checker.

 The concept is pretty simple: